-- 1. Accommodation (Classrooms, laboratories, demonstration rooms/labs, etc.)
+1. Accommodation (Classrooms, laboratories, demonstration rooms/labs, etc.)

-- xxi.
+xxv.
 One classroom (25 seats)

-- xxii.
+xxvi.
 One lab (25 PCs)

-- 2. Technology resources (AV, data show, Smart Board, software, etc.)

-- xxxi.
+xvii.
 Whiteboard

-- xxii.
+xviii.
 Internet connection

-- xxiii.
+xxix.
 Anti-plagiarism software

-- 3. Other resources (specify, e.g. if specific laboratory equipment is required, list requirements or attach list)
+3. Other resources (specify, e.g. if specific laboratory equipment is required, list requirements or attach list)

-- 1. Strategies for Obtaining Student's Feedback on Effectiveness of Teaching - xi.
+1. Strategies for Obtaining Student's Feedback on Effectiveness of Teaching xiii.
 At the end of semester, course evaluation forms will be filled by the students electronically or on paper.
 The evaluation forms will be anonymous.

-- 2. Other Strategies for Evaluation of Teaching by the Instructor or the Department - xxi.
-Course file of the course will be maintained and evaluated by some senior faculty member. - xxii.
-Instructor evaluation is performed for every semester - 3.
-Procedures for Teaching Development - xi.
-Constant reading of new books and research papers, attending related conferences and workshops, participation in the research groups and blogs etc. - 4.
-Procedures for Verifying Standards of Student's Achievement (e.g. check marking by an independent member teaching staff of a sample of student's work, periodic exchange and remarking of tests or a sample of assignments with staff members at another institution) - xxi.
-A random sample from the marked papers may be evaluated by an independent senior faculty member. - xxii.
-Departmental quality assurance committee can review the students grades and course files to make sure that high standard of teaching is maintained. - 5.
-Describe the planning arrangements for periodically reviewing course effectiveness and planning for developing it. - xxi.
-Department has curriculum committee that periodically review courses. - xxii.
+2. Other Strategies for Evaluation of Teaching by the Instructor or the Department xiii.
+Constant reading of new books and research papers, attending related conferences and workshops, participation in the research groups and blogs etc.

+- xxv.
+Course file of the course will be maintained and evaluated by some senior faculty member. - xxvi.
+Instructor evaluation is performed for every semester

+4. Procedures for Verifying Standards of Student's Achievement (e.g. check marking by an independent member teaching staff of a sample of student's work, periodic exchange and remarking of tests or a sample of assignments with staff members at another institution)

+- xxv.
+A random sample from the marked papers may be evaluated by an independent senior faculty member. - exvi.
+Departmental quality assurance committee can review the students grades and course files to make sure that high standard of teaching is maintained.

+5. Describe the planning arrangements for periodically reviewing course effectiveness and planning for developing it.

+xxv.
+Department has curriculum committee that periodically review courses.

+xxvi.
 Faculty council review offer program as per need.

-Signature: Basem Alkazemi Date Completed: Nov.
-19, 2018